By Jane Barthelemy.

 - Stress Manager (Herb Pharm): A blend of the liquid extracts of Eleuthero root, Reishi fruiting body, Holy Basil leaf, Rhodiola root, and Schisandra berry.

 - HPA Adapt (Integrative Therapeutics): Capsules with a combination of 5 adaptogenic herbs such as Rhodiola, Sensoril brand Ashwagandha, and Eleuthero root extract.
 (Note: This product is only available through licensed health professionals, so someone would have to order it for you.)

-- Adrenal Rx (Buy at La Montanita Coop, Santa Fe and Albuquerque, NM) Contains Extract of Eleuthero, Ashwagandha, Cordyceps, Schisandra, American Ginseng, Rhodiola, Red Chinese ginseng, Aralia Manschurica (Manchurian Thorn Tree).
+- Adrenal Rx (Buy in person at at La Montanita Coop, Santa Fe and Albuquerque, NM) Contains Extract of Eleuthero, Ashwagandha, Cordyceps, Schisandra, American Ginseng, Rhodiola, Red Chinese ginseng, Aralia Manschurica (Manchurian Thorn Tree).